Connectors: Mapping & transforms

 - The Connectors Mapping Playground gives us a space to explore an endpoint's JSON response and write the mapping we can then apply in our schema.

-- The Input, Mapping, and Results panels work together to show how a particular mapping will transform a REST API's JSON response.
+- The API Response, Mapping, and Results panels work together to show how a particular mapping will transform a REST API's JSON response.

 Up next